 Use your ears in all processes, trust them when they tell you that the mix sounds good.
 Rest when you work too much on the mix, if you exhaust yourself, you will lose the sense of the big things and make mistakes.

-If you like this article share with your friends using the buttons below.
+If you like this article share it with your friends using the buttons below.

 See also: Best Free VST Compressors